vishaltelangre/wassup/README.md

 4. Compile static assets with `npm run deploy --prefix ./assets` and then generate a static assets digest manifest using `mix phx.digest`.
 5. Create and migrate the database using `MIX_ENV=prod mix ecto.setup` and `MIX_ENV=prod mix ecto.migrate`.
 6. Start the Phoenix server using `MIX_ENV=prod mix phx.server` or in a detached or background mode using `MIX_ENV=prod elixir --erl "-detached" -S mix phx.server`.

+### Adding user(s)

+Wassup offers the `mix create_user` task to add user(s) using command line interface.
+The accounts of the users created using this mix task would be automatically marked as verified, therefore these users would be able to sign-in to your hosted Wassup directly.

+Run `mix help create_user`
+to understand how to use this task properly.

+The `create_user` mix task is really helpful
+  - when you have self-hosted Wassup
+  - and you have disabled registration using `REGISTRATION_DISABLED=false` environment variable
+  - and you would like to register yourself (and/or your family members).

 ## Monetization